You might think minimalist living has a particular look to it: clean white counters or a closet holding exactly 30 items, for example.

 You wouldn’t throw away your only blender if you use it weekly, and you don’t have to toss your grandma’s old photo albums (here’s how to store and preserve your old photographs).
 But you could throw out the second blender that you have, or that old postcard from grandma that is nice, but doesn’t quite tug at your heartstrings.

-Free Bonus: Decluttering Flowchart: Finally Expel Clutter From Your Home
+Learn more: Decluttering Flowchart: Finally Expel Clutter From Your Home

 6. Combine uses

 If you’re trying to have less, then it makes sense to have items that serve more than one purpose.
-This is especially easy to do with kitchen utensils and appliances (like a four-in one-grater or a single bottle opener for wine and beer).
+This is especially easy to do with kitchen utensils and appliances (like a four-in- one-grater or a single bottle opener for wine and beer).

 It can also be done with other items, such as these space-saving furniture ideas for every room in your apartment.
 You can also buy a duvet cover that can be used unfilled in the summertime as a light comforter, and then filled with a heavy duvet in the winter.